— A —

 Ticket — Helpdesk Tickets are requests for changes in information, billing, account status and other issues.

-Two-Step Verification — Two-Step Verification is a process that adds an extra layer of security to an IRIS CRM account.
+Two-Step Verification — Two-Step Verification is a process that adds an extra layer of security to a CRM account.
 When a user attempts to log in from an unrecognized location, or if the security option is set to "Two-Step Verification," a code will be sent to the mobile number on the user's profile for them to answer on the authorization page.

 TurboApp — TurboApp is a tool that is used to send an application that describes the merchant to First Data for underwriting.